 If you are looking for a more budget option Stadium Rooms will tick all the hospitality boxes!

 You can also choose a seaside village for your stay to combine the sea and forests.
-The sea in the area is called Kaiafas and is just an endless line of fine sand and strange white flowers.
+The sea in the area is called Kaiafas and is an endless line of fine sand and a lush green background.

 A must-visit is the Kaiafas Lake and spa, just for a stroll around the spa center in the area.
 The natural thermal springs and spas come from the cave of the “Nymphs of Anigrides”.
 The cave, according to mythology, is where Dardanos, the ancestors of the Trojans were born.